abrahamjuliot/collection/README.md

 - Node.js Basics

 ## 2015
+> "We believe that coding should be a required language in all schools." -Tim Cook CEO, Apple
 - Interactive Web Pages with Javascript
 - JavaScript Loops, Arrays and Objects
 - Responsive Layouts